KULeuven-Diepenbeek/osc-course/content/ch8-stack/stackvsheap.md

 Besides (automatic) variables, a few more important things also live in the stack section of the program.
 These are the **stack pointer** (SP) and the 'program stack' itself.

-Contrary to initialized pointers, arrays within functions are also bound to the stack, such as `char line[512];`.
+Contrary to initialized pointers, **statically sized** arrays within functions are also bound to the stack, such as `char line[512];`.
+This is an important distinction, since those same arrays are translated into pointers when passing through functions!
+You can easily remember the difference by looking at the size: if it's `var[XX]`, then it's a stack variable - even if XX is not a literal but a computed value.

 ### The Heap